Big Bang: Etymology

-English astronomer Fred Hoyle is credited with coining the term "Big Bang" during a talk for a March 1949 BBC Radio broadcast, saying: "These theories were based on the hypothesis that all the matter in the universe was created in one big bang at a particular time in the remote past."
-However, it did not catch on until the 1970s.
+The term Big Bang did not catch on until the 1970s.
+Astronomer Fred Hoyle is credited with coining the term in a March 1949 BBC Third Programme broadcast, contrasting it with his own steady-state model:

+One of them is distinguished by the assumption that the universe started its life a finite time ago in a single huge explosion.
+On this supposition, the present expansion is a relic of the violence of the explosion Now this Big Bang idea seemed to me to be unsatisfactory...
+On scientific grounds, too, I cannot see any grounds for preferring the Big Bang idea.

-It is popularly reported that Hoyle, who favored an alternative "steady-state" cosmological model, intended this to be pejorative, but Hoyle explicitly denied this and said it was just a striking image meant to highlight the difference between the two models.
+It is popularly reported that Hoyle, who favored the steady state, intended this to be pejorative, but Hoyle explicitly denied this and said it was just a striking image meant to highlight the difference between the two models.
 (Note: Hoyle stated:

 "I was constantly striving over the radio – where I had no visual aids, nothing except the spoken word – for visual images.
 And that seemed to be one way of distinguishing between the steady-state and the explosive big bang.
 And so that was the language I used.")
 Helge Kragh writes that the evidence for the claim that it was meant as a pejorative is "unconvincing", and mentions a number of indications that it was not a pejorative.

 A primordial singularity is sometimes called "the Big Bang", but the term can also refer to a more generic early hot, dense phase.
 The term itself has been argued to be a misnomer because it evokes an explosion.
 The argument is that whereas an explosion suggests expansion into a surrounding space, the Big Bang only describes the intrinsic expansion of the contents of the universe.
 Another issue pointed out by Santhosh Mathew is that bang implies sound, which is not an important feature of the model.
-However, an attempt to find a more suitable alternative was not successful.
-According to Timothy Ferris:
+However, when Sky and Telescope ran a competition in 1993 to find a more suitable alternative no alternative was successful.

-The term 'big bang' was coined with derisive intent by Fred Hoyle, and its endurance testifies to Sir Fred's creativity and wit.
-Indeed, the term survived an international competition in which three judges — the television science reporter Hugh Downs, the astronomer Carl Sagan, and myself — sifted through 13,099 entries from 41 countries and concluded that none was apt enough to replace it.
-No winner was declared, and like it or not, we are stuck with 'big bang'.